d8v3h31n/peg-multimarkdown-x/README.markdown

   an alternative means of using dynamic strings in C --- I am not a C expert, and any pointers would be appreciated!

 * The original makefile didn't work for me on my Mac.
-I have tweaked the makefile for this project to compile on a Mac, but it probably won't compile on other architectures.
-Again - any help on resolving this would be appreciated.
+I have tweaked it so that it should compile on any OS, but I could have made a mistake.
+Let me know if there's something I need to change.

 My goal is for this project to be able to compiled as a standalone binary so that I can distribute pre-compiled binaries for Mac and Windows users.
 Linux